-NUMBER 38 Rx. for America's Health: A Socialized-Medicine Plan By Theodore Edwards How the National Health Plan The rulers of America spend over \$40 billion a year for war, Operates in Great Britain manity, but they absolutely refuse to spend more than pocket change for health services.
-The ment all services were free.
-The National Health Service, established by the Labor Government in Britain in 1946, makes health services of every kind and of the highest possible quality available to everyone who needs them: The patient is free to choose his own doctor and dentist and to change to another if he wishes to do so.
+Rx. for America's Health: A Socialized-Medicine Plan By Theodore Edwards How the National Health Plan The rulers of America spend over \$40 billion a year for war, preparing to destroy all of hu-Operates in Great Britain manity, but they absolutely re- The National Health Serment all services were free. vice, established by the La-Since the Conservatives took bor Government in Britain in office in 1951, certain small 1946, makes health services charges have been imposed of every kind and of the highfor eyeglasses, dentures, and est possible quality available similar items.
+No prescripto everyone who needs them. tion, however, costs more than 14 cents.
+The patient is free to choose his own doctor and dentist and to change to another if he wishes to do so.
 Doctors may accept private patients while participating in the service.
 All but a very small percentage of the British population use the service.
-The great majority of specialists, about 98 per cent of the general practitioners and almost all dentists and druggists All forms of hospital care and treatment are provided, for in-patients as well as outpatients, in every kind of hospital, in maternity homes, tuberculosis sanatoria, infectious disease units, institutions for the chronic sick, convalescent homes and rehabilichildren and industrial worktation centers.
-Mental care is ers.
-Visitors to the country are welcome to free treat-Under the Labor government for illness or accidents curs at higher rates among low- Like bees around the honey of all types cluster in the rich income brackets, i.e., the majority of people, have fewer get poorer medical attention, and consequently have higher the rich.
-Tuberculosis and pneumonia and other infectious illnesses that can easily be preer income groups.
+The great majority of specialists, about 98 per cent of the general practitioners and almost all dentists and druggists take part.
+All forms of hospital care and treatment are provided, for in-patients as well as outpatients, in every kind of hospital, in maternity homes, tuberculosis sanatoria, infectious disease units, institutions for the chronic sick, convalescent homes and rehabilitation centers.
+Mental care is included.
+Under the Labor governeases go hand in hand!